Ptodoroff/LimeAcademy--final-assignement-frontend/Bridge--fe/README.md

 > LimeAcademy cohort IV final task - an ETH - BNB token bridge.

-Access the app witohut cloning and going through the NPM process by visiting this website : https://dreamy-truffle-7f9817.netlify.app/
+Access the app without cloning and going through the NPM process by visiting this website : https://dreamy-truffle-7f9817.netlify.app/

 ---